m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 No single entity needs to be in charge, which allows for organic growth and stable management.

-On the downside, the internet has no single “owner”.
+On the downside, the internet has no single "owner".
 In such a network where management is distributed, it can often be very difficult to determine who or what is causing a problem.

 Other goals of the internet include:
 - Cost effectiveness